Sanket-1120/real-time-credit-analytics/README.md

 ## 📜 The Problem: The Lagging & Opaque Nature of Credit Ratings

-In global credit markets, perceptions of creditworthiness drive the flow of billions of dollars.
-However, these perceptions are largely shaped by traditional credit ratings that suffer from critical flaws: they are updated infrequently, based on opaque methodologies, and often lag behind significant real-world events.
+Traditional credit ratings are the bedrock of financial markets, yet they suffer from critical flaws: they are updated infrequently, based on opaque methodologies, and often lag behind significant real-world events.
 This information gap creates market inefficiencies and mispriced risk.
 In an era of abundant, high-frequency data, there is a clear opportunity to leverage AI for a more dynamic, transparent, and evidence-backed assessment of creditworthiness.

 ## 💡 Our Solution: A Transparent, Real-Time Platform